develop-me/bootcamp--week-09-10--react/challenges/03-hooks/02-useReducer/README.md

 ## Reducers

-The following challenges are a bit overkill, as you could just use `useState` for them, as they only involve a single bit of state, but it's good practice before we jump into something more complicated.

 - Try recreating the `<Clicked>` component from the previous set of challenges using `useReducer` instead of `useState`.
+This would be overkill in a real app, but good practice.

     Your initial state should be: